yashodeepv/paint-brush-console/README.md

-# Implementation of a complex Use-case using TDD and Java - Paint Brush which works on Console
+# Implementation of Paint Brush which works on Console using TDD

 You can chose to draw various shapes on console using CLI